fxhash/fxhash-website/src/doc/community/articles.md

 ## Tezos Storage Pointers

 We wanted articles to have the ability to point to NFTs stored in Tezos Smart Contracts.
-We decided to create a specification to point to any content in the storage of a smart contract, called [TODO!!!!
-Tezos Storage Pointer]().
+We decided to create a specification to point to any content in the storage of a smart contract, called [Tezos Storage Pointer](https://github.com/fxhash/specifications/blob/main/general/tezos-storage-pointers.md).
 A Tezos Storage Pointer is a list of key-value properties which points to any data stored in a Smart Contract.
 This specification was primarly designed to point to some NFT metadata, but it can also be used for other purposes.

 ## Extended markdown